-At the present time, the specific goals of SEDs include:
+At the present time, the specific goals include:

 Along with what SEDs is about, it is also important to state what you WILL NOT find:

 - endorsement or promotion of any specific treatment, a particular way to recover, or what recovery means: